New CCBC parking regulations in effect for Fall 2014

 a.
 Employees must provide an acceptable form of CCBC identification (Faculty/Staff I.D., Work Contract, or Paycheck from CCBC) and a vehicle registration card to obtain a permit.

 b.
-There is a limit of two parking permits for members of full-time Faculty and Staff.
+There is a limit of two parking permits for CCBC employees.

 c.
 Part-time/adjunct faculty members and temp hourly employees will be issued a temporary parking permit that is renewable each year.

-F. For operators of a fuel-efficient, low emission vehicle, limited spaces are available on parking lot 8 at CCBC Catonsville.
+D. For operators of a fuel-efficient, low emission vehicle, limited spaces are available in designated spaces on parking lot 8 at CCBC Catonsville.
 Employees and students must obtain a GreenCar permit from the Public Safety office to park in these spaces.
-To determine if your vehicle is eligible for a GreenCar permit, please visit www.ccbcmd.edu/publicsafety .
+To determine if your vehicle is eligible for a GreenCar permit, please visit www.ccbcmd.edu/public safety.
 A vehicle registration card for the qualifying vehicle must be produced to obtain a GreenCar permit.
 A GreenCar permit is issued in addition to a regular CCBC permit.
+Both permits must be displayed.

-H. The person who registers a motor vehicle with CCBC or the registered owner (MVA) is responsible for all violations involving that vehicle.
+F. The person who registers a motor vehicle with CCBC or the registered owner (with MVA) is responsible for all violations involving that vehicle.

-K. Parking in handicapped spaces (blue spaces) requires a handicapped license plate or special permit issued by the Motor Vehicle Administration (MVA).
-Handicapped violations are enforced by the Baltimore County Police Department.
+H. Parking in handicapped spaces (blue spaces) requires a handicapped license plate or special permit issued by the Motor Vehicle Administration (MVA).
+Handicapped violations are enforced by the Baltimore County Police Department, and by CCBC’s Department of Public Safety as a “failing to obey a parking control device” violation.

 ARTICLE IV: PARKING AND TRAFFIC REGULATIONS